encointer/substrate-fixed/README.md

   * The [*fixed* crate] now requires rustc version 1.34.0 or later.
   * Parsing strings now rounds to the nearest with ties rounding to even.
+  * Checked versions of string parsing methods are now available as inherent methods to all fixed-point numbers, as methods in the [`Fixed`] trait, and as methods in the [`Wrapping`] wrapper.
   * The following methods are now `const` functions:
       * [`min_value`], [`max_value`], [`from_bits`], [`to_bits`]
 	  * [`count_ones`], [`count_zeros`], [`leading_zeros`],